 David Lieb arrived in Boulder in October 2012 to serve as the director of parking and transportation services at the University of Colorado Boulder.
 He came here from Ithaca, New York, where he spent 23 years working for Cornell University, most recently as associate director of transportation services.
 He received his bachelor’s degree in English from Cornell in 1989 and a master’s in Community Development in 2006.
 He has spent his career focusing on developing, promoting, and operating transportation demand management programs to reduce dependence on single-occupancy vehicles.
 During his time in Ithaca, David served on the board of directors for the regional public transit agency, Tompkins Consolidated Area Transit (TCAT).
 He is a founder and the founding board president of Ithaca CarShare, Inc., and thanks to the magic of Skype, he is still privileged to sit on that board.
 He is excited to be involved locally with eGo CarShare, which was one of the key organizations that helped shape and inspire the development and launch of Ithaca CarShare five years ago.
 David joined the eGo CarShare Board in March 2013.

-Aylene McCallum has eight years of experience in the field of Transportation Demand Management and is currently the Transportation & Research Manager at teh Downtown Denver Partnership (DDP).
-In addition to her transportation related responsibilities, Aylene manages the Partnership’s Urban Exploration Trip that takes Downtown Denver’s public and private sector leaders on a best practices trip to other cities across the country.
-Throughout her career, Aylene has been involved with multiple projects that have received international recognition, including the DDP’s Get Downtown UnConventionally and Drive Less Denver programs which have both received awards from the Association for Commuter Transportation and the International Downtown Association.
-Aylene is currently Chair of the Mayor’s Parking Commission and sits on the Mayor’s Bicycle Advisory Committee.
+Aylene McCallum has eight years of experience in the field of Transportation Demand Management and is currently the Transportation and Research Manager at the Downtown Denver Partnership (DDP).
+In addition to her transportation-related responsibilities, Aylene manages the Partnership’s Urban Exploration Trip, which takes Downtown Denver’s public and private sector leaders on a best practices trip to other cities across the country.
+Throughout her career, Aylene has been involved with multiple projects that have received international recognition, including the DDP’s Get Downtown UnConventionally and the Drive Less Denver programs which have both received awards from the Association for Commuter Transportation and the International Downtown Association.
+Aylene is currently chair of the Mayor’s Parking Commission and sits on the Mayor’s Bicycle Advisory Committee.
 Aylene and her husband have been a one-car household for nearly four years, using the extra money in their budget to pay for dozens of home improvement projects!
-Aylene received her degree in Public Affairs & Communications from the University of Denver and is originally from Milwaukie, Oregon.
+Aylene received her degree in Public Affairs and Communications from the University of Denver and is originally from Milwaukie, Oregon.